ehbussell/SpatialSimulator/README.md

   * Allow for intervention arguments e.g. budgets - not sure how best to implement this.
 4. Output should include log file or similar that details configuration options used, how simulator called, code version etc.
 5. Improve output options
-  * Turn on/off file output for each type? (host, event, summary)
+  * ~~Turn on/off file output for each type? (host, event, summary)~~
-  * Work out how best to do python data handling
+  * ~~Return data as Pandas data frames~~
+  * Output filename stub

 ## Log

 ### 07/06/2017
 Added main function to simulator module - this is now what is called if invoked from the command line.
 This way when invoked from within python, functionality is the same.
+Have also implemented return of data when invoked from python.
+Have used pandas data frames to hold data.